paulscherrerinstitute/pam_single_kcm_cache/README.md

 ## Apropos

-A solution to similar problems using AFS with KCM is the [`renew-afstoken script`](ihttps://github.com/paulscherrerinstitute/renew-afstoken).
+A solution to similar problems using AFS with KCM is the [renew-afstoken script](ihttps://github.com/paulscherrerinstitute/renew-afstoken).